Iberia Flight 1456

 Iberia Flight 1456 was a domestic scheduled flight from Barcelona-El Prat Airport to Bilbao Airport, Spain.
 On Wednesday, February 7, 2001, the Airbus A320 encountered a microburst-induced wind shear on final approach leading to the collapse of the aircraft's landing gear.
 All 143 passengers onboard survived; with 24 people suffering light injuries, and 1 person receiving serious injuries.
 The aircraft was irreparably damaged and was decommissioned, making it the ninth loss of an Airbus A320 at that time.
 This accident prompted Airbus to develop a fail-safe modification for its flight control software by preventing the airplane's built-in protection against stall from being activated by a high rate of change for the angle of attack.

 Background

 Aircraft

-The aircraft involved was an Airbus A320-200, MSN 1278, registered as EC-HKJ, was manufactured for Iberia in 2000.
-It also first flew in 2000.
+The aircraft involved was an Airbus A320-200, registered as EC-HKJ, and manufactured for Iberia in 2000.
 At the time of the accident, it had flown 1,149 hours in 869 cycles.
 It was powered by two CFM International CFM56-5B4/P engines.